 Traditionally the BHPA's exams have always been paper-based, and we plan to keep these available.
 Making an online system for exams is part of a general move for the Association towards making the best use of technology available to us.
-We can expect to be able to offer electronic membership cards, online exams and a digitised training resources through the Pilot Development Structure.
-This was announced at our Trainers' Conference, and feedback from our Instructors and Coaches has been overwhelmingly positive.

 Our mock exams are free to take.
 Please choose the Pilot or Pilot (Power) exam by clicking the links below.
 This will take you to the Classmarker website where you can enter your name.
 If you submit your email address, we can monitor the use of the exams.
 Any feedback you have can be emailed to us using the email address link at the end of the exam.
 We would encourage you to provide feedback so that we can effectively evaluate these exams.